Weluwaddy: At Pagan

 Chronicles say that the former country girl blossomed into a sophisticated beauty in the next few years.
 Her transformation was orchestrated by the dowager queen Myauk Pyinthe.
 The queen mother had the girl's ears surgically reduced, sent her to finishing school, and personally taught her court etiquette.
 The junior princess is said to have emerged more beautiful and sophisticated than all other princesses at the palace.
 She was finally noticed by the king himself one day when she accompanied the queen mother to a party at the palace.
 There, the king was taken by her beauty, and now coveted his brother's wife.

 Naratheinkha's attempt to seize her in the next few months would alter the course of history.
 The king hastily came up with a scheme: He had a minister falsely report a rebellion in the extreme north of the kingdom at Ngasaunggyan (present-day Dehong, Yunnan), and ordered his brother, commander-in-chief of the royal army, to march there.
 As ordered, Narapati left with the army.
 When the army reached Thissein (modern Shwebo District), about 210 km north of Pagan, Naratheinkha raised his sister-in-law to queen.
-But the news reached Thissein within a few days as a cavalry officer loyal to the crown prince came up to deliver the news.
+Within a few days, a cavalry officer loyal to the crown prince delivered the news to Thissein.
 Narapati turned around, and sent an elite company of 80 troops led by Commander Aung Zwa with the order to assassinate the king.